-A system of on-going formative and summative assessments (universal screening and progress monitoring) is used to determine the need for Multi-Tiered Systems of Support (MTSS), the intensity of the interventions, and to evaluate the effectiveness of instruction P-12.
-Universal Screeners: Acadience is used for K-3 reading, HMH Reading Growth Measure is used for 2nd-11th grade and HMH Math is used as universal screener grades K-12th.
-Students in grades K-12th are typically screened three times a year (fall, winter, and spring) using each assessment.
-Teachers then complete a rubric to determine eligibility for intervention and MTSS.
-Students who qualify are served in reading and/or math.
-Students begin with at least three days of intervention.
+4. If applicable, provide a description of how A system of on-going formative and summative assessments (universal teachers, in consultation with parents, screening and progress monitoring) is used to determine the need for administrators, and pupil services personnel, Multi-Tiered Systems of Support (MTSS), the intensity of the interventions, will identify eligible children most in need of and to evaluate the effectiveness of instruction P-12.
+Universal Screeners: services in Title I targeted assistance Acadience is used for K-3 reading, HMH Reading Growth Measure is used for schools/programs.
+Please include a 2nd-11th grade and HMH Math is used as universal screener grades K-12th. description of how the school will develop Students in grades K-12th are typically screened three times a year (fall, winter, and implement multiple (a minimum of 2) and spring) using each assessment.
+Teachers then complete a rubric to objective, academic-based performance determine eligibility for intervention and MTSS.
+Students who qualify are criteria to rank students for service.
+Also served in reading and/or math.
+Students begin with at least three days of include a description of the measurable scale intervention.
 The intervention teacher progress monitors.
-Teachers use this information to plan small group instruction and student interventions to rank all students.
+Teachers use this (point system) that uses the objective criteria information to plan small group instruction and student interventions to rank all students.